 Links for Health at Every Size:

-We currently offer three sessions of small group therapy led by Rebecca Suggitt and Monica Willson.
-Groups meet weekly and offer a safe environment for support, encouragement, and mutual accountability.
-There is a cost for these groups: for registration, or to discuss possible insurance payment, please call 957-7700 and ask to speak to Gail, Rebecca or Monica.
+We currently offer three sessions of small group therapy as part of our IOP program.
+The groups are led by Rebecca Suggitt and Kassidy Barnett.
+Groups meet at 1 on Monday, Tuesday, and Thursday and offer a safe environment for support, encouragement, and mutual accountability.
+There is a cost for these groups: for registration, or to discuss possible insurance payment, please call 957-7700 and ask to speak to Gail or Rebecca.